morficus/portfolio/portfolio/telemetry-data-viz.md

 # Telemetry Data Visualization
 The client was in the process of migrating their internal customer portal from ColdFusion to a modern platform.

 My responsibilities were only to create very specific components that would help his customers visualize historical data collected from various field monitoring sensors.
+The client would later take the stand-alone components and add them where needed in the main application.

 All charts were made with [ChartJS](https://www.chartjs.org/) inside custom Vue components.